A mastopexy (breast lift) is reshaping and raising sagging (ptotic) breast tissues and the nipple

-Breast lift surgery involves removing excess skin, raising the nipple position and tightening the breast tissue whilst preserving breast volume.
+Breast lift Sydney surgery involves removing excess skin, raising the nipple position, and tightening the breast tissue whilst preserving breast volume.
 A breast lift can usually be performed without removing any breast tissue.
 Larger breasted women (DD cup and larger) wishing to have a breast lift, are usually recommended to have a small breast reduction.
 A breast lift produces a scar around the areola and also at the lower aspect of the breast.These scars will not be visible through your clothing or swimming costume.

-Breast lift and enlargement (Augmentation mastopexy)
+Breast lift Sydney surgery and enlargement (Augmentation mastopexy)

 Some patients require their breasts to be lifted as well as enlarged, this is called an augmentation mastopexy and uses breast implants as well as rearrangement of the breast skin and tissue.

 Following this, your breasts will be examined, with clinical measurements and photographs taken.

 Written information will be provided to you, so that you can consider your options.
 A breast lift is a major operation, so a second consultation to discuss the advice you are given is recommended.

-Breast lift surgery deals with a long-existing problem, and should therefore be done when you are best motivated and physically fit for the procedure.
+Breast lift Sydney surgery deals with a long-existing problem, and should therefore be done when you are best motivated and physically fit for the procedure.
 While the surgical standards for a breast lift in Sydney are one of the highest in the world, the cosmetic result and your health for an anaesthetic are adversely affected if you smoke or are obese.

 After giving birth, your self-esteem can be damaged by your body’s fuller appearance and excess skin.
 While this can add to the difficulties of having a newborn, it is best to allow a year following childbirth for your body to settle before considering surgery.

 A mastopexy is a two to three hour operation that is performed under a general anaesthetic in an accredited operating theatre.
-In common with most plastic surgeons in Sydney, Dr Kotronakis and Dr Sanki perform a vertical pattern breast lift operation that produces a lollipop shaped scar (around the areola and as a vertical line down the lower pole of the breast).
+In common with most breast lift surgeons in Sydney, Dr Kotronakis and Dr Sanki perform a vertical pattern breast lift operation that produces a lollipop shaped scar (around the areola and as a vertical line down the lower pole of the breast).
 Breast lift surgery involves removing excess skin whilst preserving the existing breast volume.
-The breast tissue and nipple are lifted to suit your body frame, and the skin is redraped.
+The breast tissue and nipple are lifted to suit your body frame, and the skin is re-draped.
 The exact position of the scars will be determined by the amount of lift necessary, but every effort is made to minimise your scars.

 An augmentation mastopexy is a complex operation.
 Implants are inserted to produce a fuller bust after the breasts have been lifted.
 It is sometimes best performed as two operations separated by at least 12 weeks.
 A better and more predictable cosmetic result can be achieved this way.
 In most instances, the breasts are first matched in size and position in a mastopexy procedure.
-This allows you and your surgeon to more accurately pick the type and size of breast implant required.
+This allows you and your breast lift surgeon in Sydney to more accurately pick the type and size of breast implant required.
 In the second procedure a small portion of your existing scar line is reopened to allow the implant to be inserted.

 Most Sydney women having a breast lift are able to return to desk style work after one week.
 Women having large implants at the same time as their breast lift should expect more pressure and pain, and should plan to have two weeks off work.
 It is best not to perform any strong exercise for 6 weeks, to allow your wounds to mature so that you get the best possible cosmetic result.

-There is good evidence to suggest that breast lift surgery does not increase the risk of breast cancer.
+There is good evidence to suggest that breast lift Sydney surgery does not increase the risk of breast cancer.
 Since the surgery rearranges your breast tissue, a new “baseline” mammogram will need to be performed one year after the surgery.

 We recommend that you carefully consider your choice of surgeon.
 Unfortunately doctors without surgical qualifications beyond their medical degree are allowed to perform surgery.
-Your surgeon should be appropriately qualified with at least a Fellowship of the Royal Australasian College of Surgeons FRACS (plast) in plastic surgery, which means that they have specialist surgical training.
+Your breast lift surgeon in Sydney should be appropriately qualified with at least a Fellowship of the Royal Australasian College of Surgeons FRACS (plast) in plastic surgery, which means that they have specialist surgical training.
 FRACS(plast) is the standard qualification required in Australia to perform plastic surgery in private and public hospitals.

 Members of the Australasian Society of Plastic Surgeons have a FRACS and specialised training in Plastic and Reconstructive Surgery, including breast lift surgery.

-Our Sydney breast lift surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
+Our breast lift Sydney surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
 They are both Australian University trained, having received Honours degrees in their medical schools.
 They both have FRACS qualifications as Specialist Surgeons in Plastic and Reconstructive Surgery, and are members of the Australasian Society of Plastic Surgeons.
-They both have extensive experience and training in breast lift and implants, including the most advanced and up to date techniques.
+They both have extensive experience and training in breast lift Sydney surgery and implants, including the most advanced and up to date techniques.
 They are committed to giving their patients the safest and best treatment available.